An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for surfing

-Choosing your favorite beach in Canada's surfing capital, Tofino, is like choosing your favorite deluxe sports car: they're all ridiculously good.
-Most surveys list Long Beach at No. 1 because it's, well, long – but many Tofitians (locals) rank the surfer's hub of Chesterman as the most complete scimitar of sand.
-Ringed by rock pools, islets and a narrow sand spit, it's beautiful in both early-morning mist and fiery orange-ripple sunset.
-The surfing, of course, is sublime.
+Choosing your favorite beach in Canada’s surfing capital, Tofino, is like choosing your favorite deluxe sports car: they’re all ridiculously good.
+Most surveys put Long Beach at the top because it’s, well, long.
+But many Tofitians (locals) rank the surfer’s hub of Chesterman as the most complete scimitar of sand.
+Ringed by rock pools, islets and a narrow sand spit, it’s beautiful in both early-morning mist and fiery orange-ripple sunset.
+And the surfing, of course, is sublime.

-Kitsilano is arguably Vancouver's (and Canada's) best urban beach and feels like a freewheeling nugget of Southern California transported 1000 miles north.
+Kitsilano is arguably the top city beach in Vancouver (and all of Canada).
+Indeed, the stretch feels like a freewheeling piece of Southern California transported 1000 miles north.
 Backed by cool cafes and an attractive park, Kits (as the locals call it) exudes a sporty, laid-back vibe, especially in summer.
+The best part?
+It’s only a 20-minute bus or bike ride from downtown.

-Beach volleyball is the game of choice, although there are also enough grassy expanses to spread out and toss a frisbee or football.
-The yellow arc of sand is sugary and clean, with views across the water toward Vancouver's glass skyscrapers and the North Shore mountains opposite.
+Beach volleyball is the game of choice here, although there are also enough grassy expanses to spread out and toss a frisbee or football.
+The yellow arc of sand is sugary and clean, with views across the water toward Vancouver’s glass skyscrapers and the North Shore mountains opposite.

-Planning tip: If swimming in boat-filled English Bay doesn't entice you, Kits also has an enormous nearly 450ft (137m)-long saltwater pool, one of the largest of its kind in the world.
+Planning tip: If swimming in boat-filled English Bay doesn’t entice you, Kits also has an enormous nearly 450ft-long (137m-long) saltwater pool, one of the largest of its kind in the world.

 6. Shallow Bay, Newfoundland and Labrador